Food & Beverages in Annapurna Region

 Drinking Water in the Annapurna Region

-Staying hydrated is important while trekking in the Annapurna region, but accessing drinking water here is generally easier and more affordable compared to higher-altitude regions.
+Staying hydrated is important during the trek, and in the Annapurna region, access to drinking water is generally easier and more affordable compared to higher-altitude areas.

 Bottled Water